Live Webcast

 Overview

 Join our panel of experts who will cover the latest hot topics from the most noteworthy federal and Pennsylvania cases and issues of the past year, our panel covering significant issues in immigration law, and our afternoon focus panels.
+The panels will include coverage of issues raised by the new Trump administration, including those created by President Trump's Executive Orders that impact civil rights issues.

 Sessions include: